-September always feels like “back to school month” regardless of your age.
-It is usually a time of renewed energy and anticipation of learning something new.
+September and January always feel like “back to school” months regardless of your age.
+They are usually times of renewed energy and anticipation of learning something new.
 Boomers facing retirement often look forward to completing some unfinished education, testing untapped interests and new fields of learning.
 Here are some suggestions to get you started if this describes you.

 This post is part of an on-going series on this blog on the topic of “Retire – Downsize – ….”, covering a variety of possible activities to pursue after retiring and downsizing.
 Today’s topic is for Lifelong Learners.